rpmuller/ePubs/WP1.md

 But what has all this to do with mathematics?
 It is connected by means of an ethic which praised the contemplative life.
 Burnet sums up this ethic as follows:

-> We are strangers in this world, and the body is the tomb of the soul, and yet
+> We are strangers in this world, and the body is the tomb of the
-> we must not seek to escape by self-murder; for we are the chattels of God
+> soul, and yet we must not seek to escape by self-murder; for we are
-> who is our herdsman, and without His command we have no right to make
+> the chattels of God who is our herdsman, and without His command we
-> our escape.
-In this life, there are three kinds of men, just as there are three
+> have no right to make our escape.
+In this life, there are three
+> kinds of men, just as there are three sorts of people who come to
-> sorts of people who come to the Olympic Games.
-The lowest class is made
+> the Olympic Games.
+The lowest class is made up of those who come to
-> up of those who come to buy and seel, the next above them are those who
+> buy and sell, the next above them are those who compete.
+Best of
-> compete.
-Best of all, however, are those who come simply to look on.
-The
+> all, however, are those who come simply to look on.
+The greatest
-> greatest purification of all is, therefore, distinterested science, and it is the
+> purification of all is, therefore, disinterested science, and it is
-> man who devotes himself to that, the true philosopher, who has most
+> the man who devotes himself to that, the true philosopher, who has
-> effectually released himself from the "wheel of birth."[^25]
+> most effectually released himself from the "wheel of birth."[^25]

 [^25]: _Early Greek Philosophy_, p.
 108.